 KRG Representative in Washington: It’s crucial for Kurds, Iraqis to vote in elections

-WASHINGTON DC, United States (Kurdistan 24) - Bayan Sami Abdul Rahman, the Kurdistan Regional Government (KRG) representative in Washington, stressed the importance of having a high voter turnout in the upcoming Iraqi parliamentary elections in October in an interview with Kurdistan 24 last week.
+WASHINGTON DC (Kurdistan 24) – Bayan Sami Abdul Rahman, the Kurdistan Regional Government (KRG) representative in Washington, stressed the importance of having a high voter turnout in the upcoming Iraqi parliamentary elections in October in an interview with Kurdistan 24 last week.

 “These elections are very important for all of us—for Kurdistan, for the Kurdish parties, for the Iraqi parties, Arab parties, and others,” and “of course, also for the United States and the international community,” she said.